 Graduate application checklist - online application

-Request Official Test Score Reports: GRE, TOEFL, or IELTS
+- Request Official Test Score Reports: GRE or TOEFL

 (Also Self-report in Graduate School Application)